AndKober/Project_4/README.md

 ## Conclusions
 🔹 **Simple models (Logistic Regression, Decision Trees) performed almost as well as complex ensemble models.**
-🔹 **Using Isolation Forest for outlier detection improved model accuracy.**
+🔹 **Outliers were detected and removed using the Interquartile Range (IQR) method, improving model accuracy.**
 🔹 **In real-world scenarios, computational costs must be considered, as complex models do not always justify their added expense.**